Cranberry Mocktail

 5 from 32 votes

-For a refreshing twist on a holiday drink, try this sweet-tart Cranberry Mocktail made with the perfect blend of cranberry juice, fresh orange juice, and club soda!
+For a refreshing twist on a holiday drink, try this easy sweet-tart Cranberry Mocktail made with cranberry juice, orange juice, and club soda

 This post may contain affiliate links.
 Please read our disclosure policy.

-I absolutely love this Cranberry Mocktail.
-It’s my go-to when I want something festive but alcohol-free.
-I mix unsweetened cranberry juice and freshly squeezed orange juice for that perfect balance of tart and sweet.
-While this cranberry mocktail could be made without simple syrup, I like the touch of extra sweetness.
-Best part?
-You can make the cranberry orange base ahead of time and just add the club soda when you’re ready to serve.
+I mix unsweetened cranberry juice and freshly squeezed orange juice for a refreshing drink with a balance of tart and sweet.
+And the best part is I usually make the cranberry orange base ahead of time and just add the club soda when I’m ready to serve.

 Ingredients for recipe in individual containers or whole: club soda, cranberry juice, orange juice, simple syrup, fresh orange, and fresh mint sprigs.